 Set up the Standard or Targeted release options

 The Microsoft 365 updates described in this article apply to Microsoft 365, SharePoint Online, and Exchange Online.
 These release options are targeted, best effort ways to release changes to Microsoft 365 but cannot be guaranteed at all times or for all updates.
-They do not apply to Skype for Business, Microsoft Teams, and related services.
+They do not apply to Microsoft 365 Apps, Skype for Business, Microsoft Teams, and related services.
+For information about release options for Microsoft 365 Apps, see Overview of update channels for Microsoft 365 Apps.

 With Microsoft 365, you receive new product updates and features as they become available instead of doing costly updates every few years.
 You can manage how your organization receives these updates.
 For example, you can sign up for an early release so that your organization receives updates first.
 You can designate that only certain individuals receive the updates.
 Or, you can remain on the default release schedule and receive the updates later.
 This article explains the different release options and how you can use them for your organization.